Get acquainted with nodes and building conversation workflows in your NLX workspace

 Optional:

-Include transcript as context:When enabled, transcript of the conversation between bot and user up to that point is sent to the LLM along with the prompt for added context.
+Include transcript as context:When enabled, transcript of the conversation between your conversational AI and user up to that point is sent to the LLM along with the prompt for added context.

 Enter a name for the prompt using the Generate field (this name will be referenced in the flow when wanting to trigger the LLM in conversation) > Provide a succinct prompt to the LLM in the Generative text node within its Prompt field